 - Turf and non-turf areas are to be designed to be distinctly separate when irrigation is used.

-Plants must be selected based upon Florida Friendly landscape concepts outlined in the UF/IFAS Florida Yards and Neighborhoods handbook and published in the UF/IFAS Florida Friendly Plant List (current addition).
+- Plants must be selected based upon Florida Friendly landscape concepts outlined in the and published in the UF/IFAS Florida-Friendly Plant List (PDF) (current addition).
 Trees and plants other than those listed in the Florida Friendly Plant List must be approved by the City.

-Root barriers with a minimum depth of 36" must be installed when canopy trees are planted within 5 feet from utilities, walls, sidewalks and any other structure as determined by the city.
+- Root barriers with a minimum depth of 36 inches must be installed when canopy trees are planted within 5 feet from utilities, walls, sidewalks and any other structure as determined by the city.